bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 === Experimental Validation <chap:ubo:stability_fulfillment:validation>

-Our approach builds upon foundational research in neural Lyapunov control, which demonstrated the feasibility of learning-based methods for stability analysis, though often in simpler contexts like tuning the gains of an LQR controller. #todo[CITE: Neural Lyapunov Control] Our work extends this to the significantly more complex problem of training a full neural network controller from scratch.
+Our approach builds upon foundational research in neural Lyapunov control by @neural_lyapunov, which demonstrated the feasibility of learning-based methods for stability analysis, though often in simpler contexts like tuning the gains of an LQR controller.
+Our work extends this to the significantly more complex problem of training a full neural network controller from scratch.

 In doing so, we encountered a key practical challenge: the optimization landscape for a full neural network controller is fraught with local minima.
 We observed that an agent optimizing solely for the composed Lyapunov fulfillment ($f_"lyapunov"$) would often converge to sub-optimal but stable solutions—for example, learning to let the pendulum hang straight down without ever attempting to swing it up.
 While technically stable, this behavior fails to achieve the actual goal of the task.

 To overcome this, we introduced an additional "steering" objective, $f_"steering"$, designed to guide the controller out of these trivial local minima.
 This steering fulfillment was then composed with the others:

-$ J = pmean(p)(f_"lyapunov"^(1), ..., f_"lyapunov"^(N)) and_p f_"steering" $
+$ J = pmean(p)(f_"lyapunov"^(1), ..., f_"lyapunov"^(N)) and^p f_"steering" $

 This ability to seamlessly add another semantic objective to guide the learning process, without destabilizing the core stability guarantees, highlights the power and flexibility of the FPL framework.